On solutions to $-\Delta u = V u$ near infinity: Unique continuation property at infinity

 \end{example}

 Proposition \ref{tr1} can be compared with a uniqueness result of Chirka and Rosay \cite{CR} for $\bar\partial$, which states that for $V\in L^\infty(\mathbb R^2)$ with compact support, any solution $u$ to with $ \lim_{z\rightarrow \infty}u =0 $ must vanish identically.
-We also mention an example of Meshkov in \cite{Me}: there exists a nontrivial function which decays superexponentially at infinity and is a weak solution to $ -\Delta u = V u $ for some complex-valued $V\in L^\infty(\mathbb R^2)$.
-Interestingly, in that example $V$ vanishes on a family of concentric annuli with radii going to infinity.
+Interestingly, the potential $V$ in Meshkov's example \cite{Me} vanishes on a family of concentric annuli with radii going to infinity.